jwang1109/FT512-Software-Engineering/README.md

 If you are a student currently enrolled in the FT510 programming course, **please refrain from viewing or copying any of the solutions within this repository**.
 Doing so might lead to violations of academic integrity.
 Always strive to complete your assignments on your own and seek guidance from your instructor if needed.

-## Many thanks to my teammates: Yuru Chen, Allen Liu, Evie Zheng
+## Many thanks to my teammates in the Bigbucks project: Yuru Chen, Allen Liu, Evie Zheng
+I am the team leader and the architect in this project.
+Other assignments are individual ones.